vuejs-templates/webpack/README.md

-# vue-webpack-boilerplate
+# vue-django-webpack-boilerplate

-> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.
+> A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction integrated into a django application

 ## Version Notice